Nador Port

 The port of Nador is a commercial port on the Mediterranean servicing the Rif area of Northern Morocco.

-The port is officially in Beni Ensar / Aït Nsar and shares its piers and entrance with the port of the Spanish enclave Melilla.
+The port is officially in Beni Ensar and shares its piers and entrance with the port of the Spanish enclave Melilla.
 It is a semi-artificial port using the Bou Areg Lagoon.

 Usage

 The port is directly connected to the Spanish enclave Melilla: the Port of Melilla uses approximately 70% of the wet area, while Nador port uses the remaining 30% of the south-east area.
 The port is used as ferry/ro-ro port, dry-bulk and has facilities for hydro-carbons.
 The ro-ro facilities are used by ferry operators on the route to/from Spain.

 In 1994 the operator FerriMaroc opened the line to the Port of Almeria.
 Before that date one could only sail to the area via Melilla or via the ferry-terminal in Al Hoceima.